Query Variables and Patterns

 Any variable that is present both outside and inside the negation is considered input to the negation and must be bound before matching the negated pattern.
 This requires that the variable is bound in the parent conjunction.

-Variables that are present only inside the negation are considered local to the negation.
+Variables that are present only inside the negation are considered internal to the negation.
 A negation without any inputs is extremely unusual.

 The following query finds person